 - It is not complicated but can be dangerous if you have not been through the procedures with the system safety refs.

-- Before you begin any event, no matter how experienced you are, you will spend as long as it takes with one of the safety refs going over how combat works and how to be safe in that environment.
+- Before you begin any event, no matter how experienced you are, you will spend as long as it takes with one of the safety refs going over how combat works and how to be safe in that environment to their satisfaction.

 - Your weapons will also be checked for safety and tagged before the game and before any skits that you might go on.